abagusetty/CMakeBuild/dox/BuildNWChemExModule.md

 ### build_nwchemex_module

-This is the main entry point into the NWChemExBase CMake infrastructure.
+This is the main entry point into the CMakeBuild CMake infrastructure.

 #### Syntax